Resources

 Staff

-Municipal Climate Change Staff Guide by the Federation of Canadian Municipalities
+Municipal Climate Change Staff Guide

-New Brunswick & PEI (NB-PEI) Municipal Working Group by QUEST Canada
+New Brunswick & PEI (NB-PEI) Municipal Working Group

 Launched in 2016, the New Brunswick & Prince Edward Island (NB-PEI) Municipal Working Group is a resource for municipalities engaged in community energy planning, partnership-building, and Smart Energy projects to share their experiences, lessons learned, and transfer knowledge about best practices.
 Learn more.